Skip to main content

 "[You describe my home as if you had seen it firsthand] It's your voice, perhaps.
 It's so familiar.
 It's like a... it's like a voice in a dream I cannot place, and it comforts me when I am alone.
 And what of the princess?"

 Nevertheless, Ellen is sexually repressed due to her environment (19th century society), which deems female sexuality as inacceptable and demonic, as such her dreams are erotic, and filled with the passionate love and sex she craves on her waking life but has to repress due to social expectations of her.
-In spite of Count Orlok’s sorcery, from a Jungian perspective, Ellen’s dreams are still her own, because the are compensatory, and related to the repressed and deemed unacceptable parts of herself.
+In spite of Count Orlok’s sorcery, from a Jungian perspective, Ellen’s dreams are still her own, because they are compensatory, and related to the repressed and deemed unacceptable parts of herself.
 Which is the reason she’s so ashamed of these dreams.

 As Beth Shane indicates on her essay "Your Girls That You All Love Are Mine Already": Criminal Female Sexuality In Bram Stoker's Dracula", Lucy Westenra's encounters with Count Dracula are connected with her somnambulism and dreams, and the reader never witness the [first] bite [of Dracula in Lucy]; as a result, ambiguity surrounds the causal relationship in the process of becoming a vampire”.
 It's Mina Murray who provides a description of the first time Count Dracula bites Lucy, and there's no elucidation on the other two times, either, making the nature of their interactions, as noticed by Beth Shane, open for interpretation.

-According to the Beth Shane, the novel creates this ambiguity “to perpetuate and to exacerbate contemporary [Victorian] views regarding the radical instability of female nature”.
+According to Beth Shane, the novel creates this ambiguity “to perpetuate and to exacerbate contemporary [Victorian] views regarding the radical instability of female nature”.
 The author concludes “Lucy's encounter with the vampire brings only latent impulses to the surface”, where Bram Stoker explores “this physiological uncertainty to perpetuate the sensational terror that all female sexuality is monstrous, threatening to render the British man a debased specimen of his former glory”.
 In this way, “Stoker's novels enact the same anxious rhetoric that likewise informs the portrait of female sexuality in nineteenth-century sexology

 Maxmilián Pirner, "Somnambulant (Sleepwalker)", 1878